Samede121/Ede-Awuru/README.md

-# Ede-Awuru is a Nigerian Enginner who is delving into the world of data science.
+# Ede-Awuru is a Nigerian Engineer who is delving into the world of data science.